Month by Month Follow Along

 Ranking a New Dropshipping E-commerce Site with Link Building

-My first e-commerce/dropshipping business in fact, and SEO will be my primary (only) traffic generation strategy for the first year.
+I’m starting my first e-commerce/dropshipping business and SEO will be my primary focus for the first year.

 And guess what?